 Where to file.
 If you are not a bona fide resident of the Virgin Islands but you have income from the Virgin Islands, you must file Form 1040 and all attachments with the Internal Revenue Service Center, Philadelphia, PA 19255, and with the Virgin Islands Bureau of Internal Revenue.
-If you are a bona fide resident of the Virgin Islands you should file your return with the Virgin Islands Bureau of Internal Revenue, Lockhart Gardens No. 1-A, Charlotte Amalie, St. Thomas, U.S. Virgin Islands 00802.
+If you are a bona fide resident of the Virgin Islands you should file your return with:

+Virgin Islands Bureau of Internal Revenue 9601 Estate Thomas Charlotte Amalie St. Thomas, U.S. Virgin Islands 00802

 Contact that office for information about filing your Virgin Islands tax return.